Are you up to date on your Vaccinations?

 Able to be administered Northern Light Pharmacy Pharmacist:

-- A Miller Drug pharmacist can assist in getting a prescription from your prescriber for this vaccine.
+- A Northern Light Pharmacy pharmacist can assist in getting a prescription from your prescriber for this vaccine.

 - Varicella or chicken pox is caused by a virus.
 It is most commonly seen in children.
 The symptoms can include rash, itching, fever and fatigue.
 It can also lead to scars from chicken pox blisters, severe skin infections and bacterial infections such as pneumonia.
 The virus can be spread from person to person through direct contact or through air particles (ex. coughing).